Branded social media has gone from golden boy to punching bag in the past few years.

 choose the latter.

-The subjective value of entertainment gives B2C brands more options in terms of
+The subjective value of entertainment gives B2C brands more options in terms of tactics

-To use an extreme example, a B2C brand could ceaselessly post TikTok videos of cats
+To use an extreme example, a B2C brand could ceaselessly post TikTok videos of cats and

 don't sell baby clothes or cat food.